gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 !!! note
-    You will likely need to configure the default `gaffer-gremlin` image to your environment, please continue the guide to learn more.
+    You will likely need to configure the default `gaffer-gremlin` image to your environment, please continue reading to learn more.

 ### Configuring the `gaffer-gremlin` Image

 To use the image you will need to provide two configuration files that are specific to your environment, they are:

-- `store.properties` - The Gaffer store configuration..
+- `store.properties` - Gaffer store configuration.
-- `gafferpop.properties` - The configuration for the Gaffer Tinkerpop library (Gafferpop).
+- `gafferpop.properties` - Configuration for the Gaffer Tinkerpop library (Gafferpop).

-Once configured you can bind mount these files into the image when running the image like:
+Once these files are configured you can use bind mounts to make them available when running the image:

 ```bash
 docker run \